flags/Reactor-3/docs/alife_todo.md

 	Misc:
 		[ ] ID vs. dictionary reference mismatch
-		[ ] Proper `get_camp_founder` function for determining who the founder is believed to be
+		[ ] Proper `get_camp_founder` function for determining who the founder is believed to be [ ] When choosing to not answer a question, chances are that person will never ask you again.